Declarative features

 )

 After materializing features, you can serve models using CPU model serving.
-For details on online serving, see Materialize and serve declarative features.
+For details, see Materialize declarative features.

 Data sources